ayodejiige/ec-slimloader-odp/bootloader-tool/README.md

 1. extracts all relevant sections from the given ELF
 2. performs checks, such as that the sections are consecutive, not too large, and that the vector table exists on the expected memory address
 3. converts the ELF sections into a consecutive binary image
-4. calls the SPSDK tooling to package the image as a Master Boot Image in signed and encrypted mode, set to be loaded into RAM
+4. calls the SPSDK tooling to generate a certificate block
+5. packages the image as a Master Boot Image in signed and encrypted mode, set to be loaded into RAM (XIP mode but in RAM range)
-5. checks the integrity of this image
+6. checks the integrity of this image
-6. (optionally) loads the relevant shadow registers for RTKH (certificate hashes) and OTP (decryption)
+7. (optionally) loads the relevant shadow registers for RTKH (certificate hashes) and OTP (decryption)
-7. (optionally) uploads the signed binary to external NOR flash on the address that the 1st stage ROM bootloader
+8. (optionally) uploads the signed binary to external NOR flash on the address that the 1st stage ROM bootloader
-8. (optionally TODO) loads the other sections required like the FCB into external NOR flash
+9. (optionally TODO) loads the other sections required like the FCB into external NOR flash
-9. (optionally) resets the target device, causing the 2nd stage bootloader to be executed
+10. (optionally) resets the target device, causing the 2nd stage bootloader to be executed

 ### Other sections
 The following sections need to also be set (TODO support) before the bootloader can be run: